 This behavior is achievable in Mobirise Website Designing Software with just a single click – all you need is just to turn the Collapsed option through the Navbar Properties panel – instantly you menu disappears leaving only the triggering button beside.
 In order to access and edit the menu you just need to click on the toggling button to call out the menu sidebar.
 A word of caution – if you happen to already have styled your Navbar to be shorter than its initial height you might encounter difficulties clicking on the toggle button if it gets overlapped by the block properties buttons.
 Not to worry though – the toggle clickable area is wider than the three horizontal bars symbols itself – just move your pointer a bit to the left until the block properties buttons fade out and click – voila! – you’ve uncovered the menu sidebar – now go and make the changes you need.

 The new navigation module is no doubt great and the Properties panel – full of cool and useful options but taking in consideration the variety of personal preferences, designer visions and client requirements it’s obvious at one point you might experience some difficulties styling this block EXACTLY as you or your client envision It using just the block Properties panel.
 I think this is understandable and quite in order.
 In order to achieve such tasks we have the powerful Code Editor Extension.
 Actually this is one of the first things I do starting a new project – after the overall structure and appearance are more or less clear and I already have thrown in some content I take my time end style the navbar with few simple CSS lines in the Custom CSS Code field of the Code Editor.
 So I decided to create some kind of “Control Panel” snippet giving the user the control to change almost every Navbar feature you could think of – all you need is to paste the CSS snippet, change the parts you need and comment or delete the ones you don’t.
 I meant it to be usable by any user, especially by those lacking any skills in CSS – all the features are well commented, so all you need is to change the values up to your taste.
-I think this also is a great way a person who has never crossed paths with code before to see there is nothing to be afraid of – it’s actually fun, and wit Code Editor’s Preview Mode you can be calm you don’t have to remember the exact changes you’ve done to reverse tem – you just hit Ctrl + Z and everything goes back the way it was.
+I think this also is a best way a person who has never crossed paths with code before to see there is nothing to be afraid of – it’s actually fun, and wit Code Editor’s Preview Mode you can be calm you don’t have to remember the exact changes you’ve done to reverse tem – you just hit Ctrl + Z and everything goes back the way it was.

 So here is the snippet itself – a Just Add Water pill to help you style almost everything about the navbar with the help of the Custom Code Editor.